openrewrite/rewrite-maven-plugin/README.md

 If you're looking for more information on the output from a test, try checking the `target/maven-it/**/*IT/**` directory contents after running the tests.
 It will contain the project state output, including maven logs, etc. Check the [`Integration Testing Framework Users Guide`](https://khmarbaise.github.io/maven-it-extension/itf-documentation/usersguide/usersguide.html) for information, too.
 It's good.

-### Using this plugin against itself

-The `pom.xml` has the most recent officially-released version of the `rewrite-maven-plugin` applied to itself (it's a helpful plugin, why not use it to help develop itself?)
-Try `./mvnw rewrite:dryRun`.

 ### Resource guides

 - https://carlosvin.github.io/posts/creating-custom-maven-plugin/en/#_dependency_injection